gabe-ochoa/resume/Readme.md

 ### Numina
 ##### Head of Engineering | Brooklyn, NY | March 2022 - Present
+- Led engineering, product development, and R&D for Numina's edge AI IoT computer vision (CV) products, data platform, public API, data analysis dashboard, and custom sensor hardware.
+- Managed inventory planning, contract manufacturing, and supply chain logistics for Numina's hardware products.
+- Directed an accuracy improvement initiative via model retraining, algorithm improvements that boosted data accuracy by 20-50%.
-- Revamped the feature delivery process, reducing shipping time from months to <1 week.
+- Revamped the UX of code delivery and testing, reducing shipping time from months to <1 week.
-- Directed an accuracy improvement initiative that boosted data quality by 20-50%.
 - Led the design and implementation of a new Data Lake, Pipeline, and Landing Zone to accommodate 3x data ingestion growth.
 - Streamlined the hiring process, reducing time-to-hire from 6 months to 4-8 weeks.
 - Assembled a diverse engineering team spanning Hardware, Firmware, Data Science, Machine Learning/Computer Vision, and Frontend/Backend.